-Item 3: Avoid matching Option and Result
+Item 3: Prefer Option and Result transforms over explicit match expressions

-Item 1 expounded the virtues of enum and showed how match expressions force the programmer to take all possibilities into account; this Item explores situations where you should prefer to avoid match expressions – explicitly at least.
+Item 1 expounded the virtues of enum and showed how match expressions force the programmer to take all possibilities into account.
+Item 1 also introduced the two ubiquitous enums that the Rust standard library provides:

-• Option<T> to express that a value (of type T) may or may not be present
+• Option<T>: To express that a value (of type T) may or may not be present

-• Result<T, E>, for when an operation to return a value (of type T) may not succeed, and may instead return an error (of type E).
+• Result<T, E> : For when an operation to return a value (of type T) may not succeed and may instead return an error (of type E)

-The first situation where a match is unnecessary is when only the value is relevant, and the absence of value (and any associated error) can just be ignored.
+The first situation where a match is unnecessary is when only the value is relevant and the absence of value (and any associated error) can just be ignored:

 #![allow(unused)]